Mikuel210/Starkit/JOURNAL.md

 **Time spent: 1h 30min**

-## June 7: Research on avionics + started making the BOM and PCB
+## June 7: Research on avionics + beginning making the BOM and PCB

 Today, I've made research on avionics components and chosen to use the following: